 PLEASE NOTE that this is a tentative itinerary.
 We do try to follow the original plan as close as possible.
 But the exact dates might differ depending on the road condition and other factors that can’t be controlled or predicted.
 The Pick-up and Drop-off date will not change.
 Please read TOS for details.

-Late Evening/Night Pick Up at International Airport New Delhi.
+Pick Up at International Airport New Delhi (anytime after 1 PM).

 Check-in to a hotel.